franchsli/whatsapp_clone_django/README.md

 - **OPTIMIZE REQUESTS**:
   - Combine related request views so the server calls reduce and do two jobs in the same response.
   - Reduce the HTMX responsability and use consumers.
-  - Re think if consumers should create contacts.....
+  - Re think if consumers should create contacts or create another consumer for that (i don't think so).....
-  - Re think if the chat form should be updated with the 'load' event (HTMX).
 - Check what happens when contact user send a message and htmx.ajax runs anyway. or deletion in real time.
 (This has to be with the way the chat  and it's message are displayed)
-- When a user is creating a new chat and selects more than a contact, the modal form title should change to 'create group' and a new input should appear that has the label 'group name'.
 - Make it responsive.
 - Check and compare all the whatsapp web features with this project features.
 - Review all the code and delete spaguetti code.